Mixture Model Framework for Traumatic Brain Injury Prognosis Using Heterogeneous Clinical and Outcome Data: Results

 \subsection{Outcome Inference}

 In this section, we show prediction performance for several selected outcome variables: \textsf{GOSE-3M, GOSE-6M, GOSE-12M,Neuro-6M, Return-6M,} and \textsf{PCL-6M}.
 The distributions of these variables are computed using the input variables, $\boldsymbol{x}_{\textsf{in}}$, which includes all of the non-outcome variables: demographics, prior medical history, clinical measurements, injury details, blood specimens, and imaging variables.

-For validation, we use a leave one out scheme.
-For each left out subject, models are trained on the remaining subjects, covering model orders from 1 to 6.
-Then we infer distributions for the outcome variables using the input variables (Section \ref{sec_infer}) and compute the EAE (Section \ref{sec_perf}).

-We compare our performance to those of a chance classifier which outputs the uniform distribution, and a baseline model.
-For ordinal variables, the EAE for the chance classifier is empirically computed for each subject by substituting the uniform distribution into (\ref{eq_EAE}) and obtaining,

-where $|\mathcal{X}|$ is the cardinality of the variable.
-This quantity will vary across subjects for the same variable, as $X_{true}$ varies across subjects.
-In the case of categorical outcomes (such as \textsf{Return-6M}), chance is computed as 1 divided by the number of possible outcomes.

-The baseline model outputs the prior distribution of the target variables, $f\left(\boldsymbol{x}_{\textsf{out}}\right)$, which is computed from the corresponding marginal distribution of the $|Z|=1$ model.
-This is equivalent to using the model with one latent component, as in this version all variables are assumed to be independent of each other, and consequently the input data has no impact on inference.
-This distribution is then used in (\ref{eq_EAE}) to compute the EAE.
-Performance of the baseline model is expected to be improved over chance.
-Comparing performance of models with order greater than 1 to the baseline for each outcome variable enables us to measure the decrease in uncertainty, or equivalently the decrease in EAE that occurs when utilizing input data.
+We use the leave-one-out validation scheme described in Section \ref{sec_perf} and compare our results to those of the chance classifier and baseline models (Section \ref{sec_chancebase}).

 Table \ref{tbl_perf} shows prediction performance for the 6 outcome variables considered.
 Five of these variables (\textsf{GOSE-3M, GOSE-6M, GOSE-12M, Neuro-6M, and PCL-6M}) are ordinal valued, and for these we compute the expected absolute error, as defined in Section \ref{sec_perf}.
 For the \textsf{Return-6M} variable, which is a categorical variable, we report the probability of error.
 The values reported in Table \ref{tbl_perf} are normalized so that 100\% is the highest possible EAE.
 This is done by computing,